 What to Do After a Car Accident in San Francisco

-In addition to the tasks that you are legally required to carry out in the aftermath of a car accident in San Francisco, there are steps that you should take for your own interests and safety.
+In addition to the tasks that you are legally required to carry out in the aftermath of a car accident in San Francisco, there are steps that you may take for your own interests and safety.
 They include the following:

 - Gather evidence.
 Take pictures while you are still at the crash scene.
 Write down the names of any eyewitnesses for statements.
 Look around for local surveillance or traffic cameras.